 Being petroleum based should not result in foam being condemned by green builders on principle alone; it should be looked at in perspective.
-There are other great types of insulated sheathing (mineral wool and fiberglass to name two) and each will have their own benefits, drawbacks, carbon footprint and embodied energy through manufacturing, so even the greenest of the green will have some measurable impact.
+There are other great types of insulated sheathing (mineral wool, wood fiber and fiberglass to name three) and each will have their own benefits, drawbacks, carbon footprint and embodied energy through manufacturing, so even the greenest of the green will have some measurable impact.
 It takes energy to save energy, and manufacturing insulation is arguably one of the more noble things we currently do with fossil fuels.
 If you really want to go into depth about the tested performance values of Polyiso Foam panels in hot and cold clinates compared to EPS and XPS foam Insulation panels - see the article from Building Science Corporation here

 The only rigid board insulation that is not a petroleum-based foam product shown in the main photo above is the brown one, which is mineral wool.
 It is a recycled product made with the stone dust from industrial blast furnaces.

-Like any particulate, it is best not to inhale the fibers while installing it, so like any batt insulation we recommend using eye protection and a mask, not to mention gloves to prevent itching.
+Like any particulate, it is best not to inhale the fibers while installing rock wool insulation board, so like any batt insulation we recommend using eye protection and a mask, not to mention gloves to prevent skin irritation.
 As an insulation it is non-toxic, and unlike foam products there are no blowing agents that will off-gas into your home.
 That means it can lead to cleaner indoor air quality, and the R value will never change, whereas foam products will deteriorate over time as the gases escape.

 Mineral wool is rated at about R 4, it is unharmed by moisture, it is not a vapour barrier at any thickness, nor is it an air barrier.
 It also provides better soundproofing, and being made with stone, it is fireproof.

 Not being affected by moisture makes it is a great choice for retro-fitting insulation when finishing basement, either interior or exterior.
 It is also something of a fool proof exterior board insulation when renovating, as it will not trap moisture from the interior inside the wall.

 In batt form is it a common alternative to fiberglass for its higher R value, and easier installation (at least for doing a good job) It does however cost more than fiberglass per batt.

-Our personal preference due to its recycled content and versatile applications is mineral wool, but as for the foam products - polyisocyanurate gets top marks for being 'eco' if you are in a warmer climate and can handle its moody disposition.
-EPS foam is versatile, great for below-grade applications and in the middle ground for performance, financial and ecological cost, and XPS foam is a top performer but comes with some unfortunate environmental baggage for which we'd probably rate it in last place.
-As soon as XPS completes its transition to less harmful blowing agents, I'm sure it will be welcomed into the green building community.
+Our personal overall preference due to its recycled content and versatile applications is probably mineral wool, but as for the petroleum plastic rigid foam insulation products - polyisocyanurate gets top marks for being 'eco' if you are in a warmer climate and can handle its moody disposition.
+EPS foam is versatile, great for below-grade applications and in the middle ground for performance, financial and ecological cost, and whilst XPS foam is a top performer on paper it comes with some unfortunate environmental baggage for which we'd probably rate it in last place.
+As soon as XPS completes its transition to less harmful blowing agents, I'm sure it will be welcomed into the green building community for above-grade applications.